 If you qualify for disability benefits from the Social Security Administration, you can get Medicare coverage.
-Knowing when your Medicare coverage will start, what it will cover, and much it will cost can help you make important plans.
+Knowing when your Medicare coverage will start, what it will cover, and much it will cost can help you make important decisions.

 You can qualify for Medicare if you have a disability and have been approved for Social Security Disability Insurance (SSDI).
 In most cases, you’ll need to wait 24 months before your Medicare coverage begins.
-There is a two-year waiting period that starts the first month you receive a Social Security benefit check.
-At the start of your 25th month of SSDI coverage, you’ll automatically be enrolled in Medicare.

 Medicare disability coverage doesn’t have an age requirement.
 You can get Medicare coverage as long as you have a disability and have been approved for SSDI.

 The first step to getting Medicare coverage if you have a disability is to apply for Social Security Disability benefits.
 Your disability will need to meet the standards set by the Social Security Administration to qualify for coverage.
 Generally, this means you are unable to work and that your condition is expected to last for at least a year.

 Medicare doesn’t determine who is eligible for disability coverage.
 You don’t need to take any further steps if the Social Security Administration has approved your disability application.
 You’ll just need to wait the required 24 months, and you will be automatically enrolled in Medicare.

 Once you’ve been approved for SSDI, you’ll be automatically enrolled at the start of your 25th month of receiving benefits.
 You’ll receive your Medicare card in the mail during your 22nd month of SSDI benefits.
 Once you’re eligible, you’ll have coverage from Medicare parts A and B, also known as original Medicare.